On the Krein-Rutman theorem and beyond: Transport equations

 \item {\bf Renormalized Green formula.} There exists a measurable function $\gamma g$ on $\Sigma \backslash \Sigma_0$ such that \beqn \int_\OO \bigl( \beta'(g) \, G \, \varphi + \beta(g) \, \Div(a\varphi) \bigr) \, dy = \int_\Sigma \beta(\gamma g) \, \varphi \, a \cdot n \, d\sigma_{\! y}, \eeqn for any $ \varphi \in C^1_c(\bar\OO)$ and any $\beta \in C^1(\R)$ such that $\beta' \in L^\infty(\R)$. \end{itemize}

 \end{defin}

 \begin{rem}

 (1) In order that the first definition makes sense, we implicitly assume that there exists at least one sequence $(g_n)$ which satisfies \eqref{eq:Transport-def1trace}.
 That last fact corresponds to the density of $C^1_c(\bar\OO)$ in the Sobolev space $\{ g \in L^p(\OO); \ a(y) \cdot \nabla_y g \in L^q(\OO)\}$, which is true as we will see in Lemma~\ref{lem:transport-lemma51} below under the regularity assumptions made on $a$ and $\OO$.
 It is worth emphasizing that the last convergence in \eqref{eq:Transport-def1trace} may require additional integrability assumption, typically $a \in W^{1,s}(\OO)$ with $1/r \ge 1/p+1/s$.
-Such a definition has been introduced in \cite{MR274925} for a $C^1$ vector field $a$.
-It is also the point of view adopted dy Cessenat in \cite{MR772106,MR777741} in the case of the neutronic operator, see also \cite[chap.~XXI]{MR1295030} or Agoshkov \cite{MR839640,MR843433,MR1087296}.
+Such a definition has been introduced by Bardos in \cite{MR274925} for a $C^1$ vector field $a$.
+It is also the point of view adopted by Cessenat in \cite{MR772106,MR777741} in the case of the neutron operator, see also \cite[chap.~XXI]{MR1295030} or Agoshkov \cite{MR839640,MR843433,MR1087296}.

 (2) In order that the second definition makes sense, we implicitly assume that the set of points $y \in \OO$ such that the characteristic $Y_t(y)$ hits the boundary on $\Sigma_0$ has zero measure in $\OO$.
 It is indeed the case thanks to the Sard theorem under enough regularity assumption on $a$ and $\OO$, see \cite[Prop.~2.3]{MR274925}.
 It is worth emphasizing that what we really need in order to write \eqref{eq:Transport-def2trace} and \eqref{eq:Transport-def2traceBis} is that $t \mapsto G(Y(t,y)) \in L^1(t_-(y),t_+(y))$ for a.e. $y \in \OO$.
 We also mention that this characteristics description leads to a layer cake formula linking the integral of a function on the domain to the integral of its trace on the boundary.
 Such a definition has been widely used in kinetic theory for constructing DiPerna-Lions renormalized solution, see \cite{MR1014927,MR1179690,MR1301931} and the references therein.
 For the classical kinetic operator this trace approach is developed by Arkeryd, Cercignani and co-authors in \cite{MR1136615,MR1132764,MR1245073,MR1629463} while for more general (but still regular) vector fields, the approach has been developed in \cite{MR274925,MR882376,MR872231,MR896904} and more recently by Arlotti et al. in \cite{MR2363946,MR2565274,MR2781917,MR4023819,MR4023826}.